-The Fund is a diversified series of Northern Lights Fund Trust, a Delaware statutory trust organized on January 19, 2005 (the "Trust").
+The Fund is a non-diversified series of Nile Capital Investment Trust, a Delaware statutory trust organized on January 19, 2010 (the "Trust").
 The Trust is registered as an open-end management investment company.
 The Trust is governed by its Board of Trustees (the "Board" or "Trustees").

-The Fund may issue unlimited numbers of shares of beneficial interest.
+The Fund may issue an unlimited number of shares of beneficial interest.
 All shares of the Fund have equal rights and privileges.
 Each share of the Fund is entitled to one vote on all matters as to which shares are entitled to vote.
 In addition, each share of the Fund is entitled to participate equally with other shares (i) in dividends and distributions declared by the Fund and (ii) on liquidation to its proportionate share of the assets remaining after satisfaction of outstanding liabilities.
-Shares of the Fund are fully paid, non-assessable and fully transferable when issued and have no pre-emptive, conversion or exchange rights.
+Shares of the Fund are fully paid, non-assessable and fully transferable and have no pre-emptive, conversion or exchange rights.
 Fractional shares have proportionately the same rights, including voting rights, as are provided for a full share.

-The Fund is comprised of three classes of shares: Class A, Class C and Class I shares.
-Each share class represents an interest in the same assets of the Fund, has the same rights and is identical in all material respects except that (i) each class of shares may be subject to different (or no) sales loads, (ii) each class of shares may bear different distribution fees; (iii) certain other class specific expenses will be borne solely by the class to which such expenses are attributable, including transfer agent fees attributable to a specific class of shares, printing and postage expenses related to preparing and distributing materials to current shareholders of a specific class, registration fees incurred by a specific class of shares, the expenses of administrative personnel and services required to support the shareholders of a specific class, litigation or other legal expenses relating to a class of shares, Trustees' fees or expenses incurred as a result of issues relating to a specific class of shares and accounting fees and expenses relating to a specific class of shares and accounting fees and expenses relating to a specific class of shares and (iv) each class has exclusive voting rights with respect to matters relating to its own distribution arrangements.
-The Board of Trustees may classify and reclassify the shares of the Fund into additional classes of shares at a future date.
+The Fund currently offers three classes of shares: Class A, Class C and Institutional Class shares.
+Each share class represents an interest in the same assets of the Fund, has the same rights and is identical in all material respects except that (i) each class of shares may be subject to different (or no) sales loads, (ii) each class of shares may bear different distribution fees; (iii) certain other class specific expenses will be borne solely by the class to which such expenses are attributable, including transfer agent fees attributable to a specific class of shares, printing and postage expenses related to preparing and distributing materials to current shareholders of a specific class, registration fees incurred by a specific class of shares, the expenses of administrative personnel and services required to support the shareholders of a specific class, litigation or other legal expenses relating to a class of shares, Trustees' fees or expenses incurred as a result of issues relating to a specific class of shares and accounting fees and expenses relating to a specific class of shares and (iv) each class has exclusive voting rights with respect to matters relating to its own distribution arrangements.
+The Board may classify and reclassify the shares of the Fund into additional classes of shares at a future date.

-W.E.
-Donoghue & Co., LLC (the "Adviser") is the Fund's investment adviser.
+Nile Capital Management, LLC (the "Adviser") is the Fund's investment adviser.
 The Fund's investment objective, restrictions and policies are more fully described here and in the Prospectus.
-The Board may start other series and offer shares of a new Fund under the Trust at any time.
-The Board of Trustees may classify and reclassify the shares of the Fund into additional classes at a future date.
+The Board may start other series and offer shares of a new fund under the Trust at any time.
+The Board may classify and reclassify the shares of the Fund into additional classes at a future date.